Navapuliyur Pilgrimage

 Navapuliyur Temples –1- Perumpatrapuliyur

-The temple in Chidambaram is known as Perumpatrapuliyur.
-This is the first temple of the nine puliyur [Navapuliyur] temples.
-After worshiping Lord Moolattaneshwar and Goddess Sivakamasunthari, and possibly witnessing the Arthajaama Pooja, the last in the night, one must witness the early morning ‘Thiruvanadhal puja’ at the sunrise before proceeding to second Puliyur temple.
+Chidambaram temple was originally known as Perumpatrapuliyur and the first to be visited in the pilgrimage of Navapuliyur Yathra.
+After worshiping Lord Moolattaneshwar and Goddess Sivakamasunthari, and witnessing the Arthajaama Pooja, the last pooja ritual in the night, one must attend the early morning ‘Thiruvanadhal puja’ at the sunrise before proceeding to the second Puliyur temple.

 Lord’s name: Kanakasabapathi, Nataraja and Ponnambala Kootthan